SO2R MiniPlus - A simple and low cost SO2R controller

 Introduction

 This page describes my clone of the SO2R controller SO2R Mini developed by Marty, NN1C.
-It used to be available as a kit for an attractive $50 + S/H but does not appear to be sold any more.
+It used to be available as a kit for a very attractive price ($50 + S/H) but does not appear to be sold any more (as of early 2025).

 I called my clone SO2R MiniPlus because it has some minor improvements over the original.
 The differences to Marty's design are described below: